pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-Further, if a step causes an effect to be executed, which feeds data back into the store, we must
+Further, if a step causes an effect to be executed, which feeds data back into the store, we might not yet
 assert on that.
 For example, if we simulate the user tapping on the fact button we expect to
 receive a fact response back with the fact, which then causes the `numberFact` state to be
 populated: